Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Boston Cares

-Amanda Banta: With more than 250 service events a month, Boston Cares provides a way for individuals and groups to find single and regular volunteer opportunities with its partner agencies in the Greater Boston area.
+Amanda Banta said: With more than 250 service events a month, Boston Cares provides a way for individuals and groups to find single and regular volunteer opportunities with its partner agencies in the Greater Boston area.
 See the Boston Cares calendar for upcoming opportunities.
 Check out youth and family friendly programs, including an annual Family Volunteer Day.

 Scituate Animal Shelter